MicrosoftDocs/appcenter-docs/docs/distribution/codepush/index.md

 ## 4. Run your app

 Once these steps are complete, all users running your app will receive the update using the experience you configured in step #2.
-For more details, see the [CLI][cli] and client SDK documentation ([Apache Cordova][cordova], [React Native][react-native]).
+For more information, see the [CLI][cli] and client SDK documentation ([Apache Cordova][cordova], [React Native][react-native]).

 [cordova]:./cordova.md#getting-started
 [react-native]:./rn-get-started.md